geopython/pywps/docs/deployment.rst

 ------------
 Queue module
 ------------
-The :py:module:`pywps.queue` has a `JobQueueService` to be started separately - it will start a process, which will periodically check for the database stored requests and in case, some process is there, it will removed and executed.
+The :py:module::`pywps.queue` has a `JobQueueService` to be started separately - it will start a process, which will periodically check for the database stored requests and in case, some process is there, it will removed and executed.